steve-dave8/Image-Filters/README.md

 This is a client-side, single-page application made with Angular.
 It uses HTML5 Canvas to apply filters to an image uploaded by the user.
 The filtered image can then be downloaded afterwards.

 Many of the filter functions used in this app are from [pixels.js](https://github.com/silvia-odwyer/pixels.js) and the experimental [CanvasRenderingContext2D.filter](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter).
+Sobel filter from https://github.com/miguelmota/sobel .

 ### Local Dev Environment